chanrl/RedditScammerDetector/README.md

 # RedditScammerDetector

-Flask app for a Reddit Scammer Detector
+Flask app for a Reddit scammer detector.
+Input a Reddit username to return a probability of that user being a scammer.

 # Summary